alex65536/sofcheck/docs/gameset.md

 ### Canonical and non-canonical games

-A game is _canonical_ if there is at most one `title` command and exactly one command from the set (`startpos`, `fen`).
+A game is _canonical_ if there is exactly one command from the set (`startpos`, `fen`).
 Note that canonical games by definition correspond to valid chess games.

 A file is _canonical_ if it contains only canonical games.